pratikjagrut/blog/content/blog/golang/pointers.md

 So as we see, the return type of runtime.makemap is a pointer to the `runtime.hmap structure`.
 So when we passed a map to the function we actually passed a pointer to the runtime.hmap structure of map m and hence the original map was modified.

-Instead of map if we try above program using slice we will get the similar output because slice variable stores the pointer to underlying array. ***<a href="/blog/golang/array_slice" style="color:DodgerBlue" target="_blank">Read more about Arrays and Slices here.</a>***
+Instead of map if we try above program using slice we will get the similar output because slice variable stores the pointer to underlying array ***<a href="/blog/golang/array_slice" style="color:DodgerBlue" target="_blank">read more about it here.</a>***

 ***<a href="https://play.golang.org/p/ORs5UkdECmS" style="color:DodgerBlue" target="_blank">Run the code in Go Playground</a>***